kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- `countDown()`: Decrement count value
 - Initialize value of 5 because there are 5 Olivia threads that needs to execute before other Barron threads.
 	- If initialize more than 5, the program will get stuck waiting at the latch because there are only 5 Olivia threads invoking the `countDown` method, so it never waits to zero
+- Common CountDownLatch Usage
+	- Initialize count to 1 as a simple on/off gate
+	- Any number of threads can wait at that gate until the controlling thread executes the countDown method once, which unleashes those w
 ```java
 class Shopper extends Thread {